senzing-garage/sz-sdk-java/Migration.md

 - `int reevaluateRecordWithInfo(String dataSource, String recordID, StringBuffer result)`

 - `int reevaluateEntity(long entityID)`
-- `int reevaluateEntityWithInfo(long enittyID, StringBuffer result)`
+- `int reevaluateEntityWithInfo(long entityID, StringBuffer result)`

 In the version 4.0 SDK, the "with info" functionality has been rolled into a new `flags` parameter using the newly defined `SzFlag.WITH_INFO` flag value.
 This flag value is applicable to functions that would trigger modification to the data in the entity repository.

 For example, in version 3.x you might have done the following: